Intro to Plant Medicine

 Linne Doran: Duvall, WA

-$ 275.00
+$ 295.00

-9-5pm both days; No food provided
+9-4pm both days; No food provided

 Join us for a weekend of medicinal plant exploration that will begin a lifelong relationship between you and local plants.
 During this weekend program, we will introduce you to the basics of plant medicines with hands-on identification, medicine making, and botanical instruction.

-We will practice deep connection to the forest and individual plants – with the purpose of sending you on a connection journey that will last a lifetime.
+We will practice deep connection to the wild plants of the Pacific Northwest.
 Our approach is both intellectual and intuitive.
 This will help you create a multifaceted relationship with native and local plants to support your specific health needs on many levels.

-• Infusions
+• Biochemistry

-Making your own medicine is empowering, holistic and can increase connection to yourself, others and the bursting pharmacopeia out your back door!
+Making your own medicine is empowering, holistic and can increase connection to yourself, others and the bursting pharmacopeia outside.
+Join us for this enriching weekend that will send you on a plant journey that will last a lifetime.

 Program Logistics

 Class takes place on our 40-acre property outside of Duvall, WA.
-It will go from 9-5pm Saturday and Sunday.
+It will go from 9-4pm Saturday and Sunday.
 Participants will need to bring lunch, snacks, and water for each day.

 Camping is available Saturday night on our campus.
 To register, select “Optional Camping” under the Additional Options section during the registration process.
 Camping is at your own risk and available only for Saturday.
 Potable water and porta-potty access are provided.
 More details will be provided in the Program Details upon registration.

-Meet Your Instructors:
+Meet Your Lead Instructor:

 Rachael Witt

 Rachael is a community herbalist, gardener, educator, and land steward.
 She is passionate about the traditional ways in which people have connected with plants.
-She incorporates ancestral skills and ancient technology into her plant-based practice.
+She incorporates ancestral skills and ancient technology into her herbal practice and teachings.
 She has a degree in Ecology and Evolution Biology with an emphasis in Plant Ecology.
 Prior to living in the PNW she studied ethnobotany, horticulture and ecology in Ghana, Puerto Rico, Colombia and various places throughout the U.S. Rachael has accumulated her botanical experiences abroad into a niche practice of teaching people how to connect with place and their well-being through gardening, harvesting and producing food and medicine.

 Wilderness Awareness School